The age of Big Data is here—and there’s nothing but big potential ahead.

 The 30-credit master’s program in applied statistics teaches effective ways to access and secure raw data and translate it into actionable insights.
 Students receive skills in creating regression models and learning quantitative reasoning.
 Students can choose to specialize in either data science or statistical science.

-The curriculum includes courses such as business visual application development, statistical consulting skills, mathematical statistics with applications, quantitative reasoning, statistical learning & data mining, data visualization methods, and nonparametric methods.
+The curriculum includes courses such as business visual application development; statistical consulting skills; mathematical statistics with applications; quantitative reasoning; statistical learning & data mining; data visualization methods; and nonparametric methods.

 Applicants to the program require a four-year bachelor’s degree from a regionally-accredited university, three semesters of calculus, at least one undergraduate-level statistics course, a course in linear algebra, and math entrance exam scores or GRE scores.